Programmer-112/Pronunciation_checker_API/README.md

 # Pronunciation Scorer API

-This is a FastAPI service that accepts an audio file and a target string (text to pronounce), then scores the pronunciation quality and returns the result.
+This is a FastAPI service that accepts an audio file (.webm) and a target string (text to pronounce), then scores the pronunciation quality and returns the result.

 ## Features
 - Accepts audio files via `multipart/form-data`
-- Restricts uploads to audio MIME types
+- Restricts uploads to audio/webm MIME types
 - Enforces a file size limit (10 MB)
 - Requires a target string to score against
 - Returns pronunciation score and transcript